 Application Pool Recycling

-Recycling application pools option is available in IIS6, IIS7.x and IIS8.
+Recycling application pools option is available in IIS6, IIS7.x, and IIS8.
 This is a process for recycling the work process (w3wp.exe) and the memory used by the web application.
-It’s good practice to recycle the worker process periodically since it keeps application running smoothly.
+It’s good practice to recycle the worker process periodically since it keeps the application running smoothly.

 Disadvantage of IIS Reset

-Different Type of Application Pool Available in IIS 7.0 and IIS 7.5
+Different Types of Application Pool Available in IIS 7.0 and IIS 7.5

-There are two types’ .NET integration modes for ASP.NET application, that identified that how IIS processes an incoming request to the sites, applications and web services that run in that application pool.
+There are two types of .NET integration modes for ASP.NET applications, that identify how IIS processes an incoming request to the sites, applications, and web services that run in that application pool.

 - Integrated mode makes ASP.NET an integral part of IIS.
 Now the IIS server functionality is split into more than 40 modules that break the IIS and ASP.NET functionality into pieces.

 - Modules such as StaticFileModule, BasicAuthenticationModule, FormsAuthentication, Session, Profile, and RoleManager are part of the IIS pipeline.

 - FormsAuthentication, Session, Profile, and RoleManager were previously part of ASP.NET and didn't have anything to do with IIS.